elastic/elasticsearch-rails/opensearch-persistence/README.md

 ```

-The `document_type` method specifies the Elasticsearch document type to use for storage, lookup and search.
+The `document_type` method specifies the OpenSearch document type to use for storage, lookup and search.
 The default value is
 '_doc'.
-Keep in mind that future versions of Elasticsearch will not allow you to set this yourself and will use the type,
+Keep in mind that future versions of OpenSearch will not allow you to set this yourself and will use the type,
 '_doc'.

 ```ruby